evaou/kotlin-leetcode/README.md

 ## [LeetCode Problems](https://leetcode.com/problemset/all/)

 ### [Minimax](https://leetcode.com/tag/minimax/)
-Minimax is a kind of backtracking algorithm.
+Minimax is to minimize the possible loss for a worst case scenario.
 There are two players who both play optimally.
 The **maximizer** tries to get the highest score while the **minimizer** tries to get the lowest score.
 The solution is to use recursion with memorization.